dsfaccini/filebundler/README.md

 - You'll be prompted to enter the path of your project (this is your local filesystem path)
   - you can copy the path to your folder and paste it there
   - <details>we currently don't support a "Select file" dialog but we're open to it if this is a major pain point</details>
-- Once you enter a valid project path you can open the project
-- This will load the filetree on the sidebar and the tabs on the right
+- This will load the <span style="color:green">file tree 🌳</span> on the sidebar and the tabs on the right
 - The tabs will display your currently selected files, allow you to save them in a bundle and export their contents to be pasted on your chat of preference
 - To save a bundle you need to enter a name.
 The name must be lowercase and include only hyphens ("-") letters and numbers